btcpayserver/btcpayserver-doc/docs/Wallet.md

 ## Wallet features

-The wallet contains following features:
+The wallet contains the following features:

 1. Transactions
 2. Send